Vani252678/Web-Chatbot/README.md

 # CHAT_GPT
-A project made to create a chatbot just like Chatgpt but in an innovative way
+A project made to create a chatbot just like ChatGPT but in an innovative way